Mississauga Ontario, Canada Travel Guide

 Dedicated yoga or meditation retreats typically happen outside the city in more countryside, tranquil settings, requiring travel.

-There are no natural hot springs in Mississauga or its immediate vicinity; for things like experiences, you'd travel farther away in Canada.
+There are no natural hot springs in Mississauga or its immediate vicinity; for things like experiences, you would travel farther away in Canada.

 Mississauga offers clinics and practitioners specializing in Traditional Chinese Medicine (acupuncture, herbal medicine), Ayurvedic treatments, and other holistic therapies.
 Research reputable practitioners.